 the somarchtype of strength.
 When I look to a horse, typically a stalwart, older gelding,

-to take care of me on the trail, I am projecting onto the archetype of Wise Father or
+to take care of me on the trail, I am projecting onto the archetype of Wise Father or physical protector.
+8. The Shadow is typically a person of one's same gender for whom one feels an

 irrational hatred.
 A striking example of projected Shadow qualities is the murderous gay